Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool exports the complete agent audit trail to a portable JSON archive.
-It uses a specific verb 'export' and identifies the resource, and the sibling tools (search, stamp, verify) are distinct, so purpose is unambiguous.
+The description clearly states the tool exports a complete agent audit trail to JSON, using a specific verb and resource.
+It distinguishes well from sibling tools like piqrypt_search_events.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.